 Your surgeon will close your cuts with stitches or small metal clips, and place a dressing over your wounds.

 You will have a drip put into a vein in your hand or arm to give you fluids.
 If you feel well enough, you can start to drink small amounts of water soon after your operation, and the drip will be removed.

-You will be asked to make other changes to your lifestyle, such as becoming more active.
-These changes will help you to get the most from your gastric bypass operation and will help you to lose excess weight and keep it off.
-Being active will also help to tone your muscles and improve your posture.
+You’ll also be asked to make other changes to your lifestyle, such as doing more physical activity.
+These changes will help you to get the most from your gastric bypass operation, so that you can lose excess weight and keep it off.
+Being physically active will also help tone your muscles and improve your posture.

-Side-effects are the unwanted but mostly temporary effects you may get after having the procedure.
-You're likely to have some bruising, pain and swelling of the skin around your wounds.
+You’re likely to have some bruising, pain and swelling of the skin around your wounds after a gastric bypass.

 You may feel sick or vomit after eating, because the amount you’re able to eat is a lot less than before the operation.
 This should get better as you change your eating habits.

-If you eat too many sugary foods, you can get an unpleasant sensation called dumping.
+If you eat foods rich in sugar or fat, you can get an unpleasant sensation called dumping.
 It can make you feel sick or faint, or give you abdominal pain and diarrhoea.
 Eating small meals and eating little or no sugary food will help to ease these symptoms.
-If you feel unwell after eating sugary foods, lie down and drink fluids only until the feeling passes.
-See our frequently asked questions for more information about dumping.
+If you feel unwell after eating sugary foods, lie down and drink fluids until the feeling passes.

-Complications are when problems occur during or after the operation.
-The possible complications of any operation include an unexpected reaction to the anaesthetic, excessive bleeding or developing a blood clot, usually in a vein in your leg (DVT).
+Complications are problems that occur during or after the operation.
+The possible complications of any operation include reactions to the anaesthetic, and blood clots in your legs (DVT) or lungs (embolism).

 Being very overweight increases your risk of complications following any operation.
-You’re more likely to have complications from having a general anaesthetic and are more at risk of developing blood clots.
-If you have other conditions linked to your weight, such as high blood pressure or diabetes, then these can also increase your risk of developing complications.
+You’re more likely to have complications from having a general anaesthetic and are at greater risk of developing blood clots.
+If you have other conditions linked to your weight, such as high blood pressure or diabetes, these can increase your risk of developing complications.

-- An infection in your wound or a chest infection.
+- You may develop an infection in your wound or a chest infection.

-- A leak at the place where your intestine is re-joined to your stomach.
+- You may get a leak at the place where your intestine is re-joined to your stomach.
 This can be very serious and you will usually have an operation to repair it straight away.

-If you lose weight quickly, you may develop gallstones.
+- If you lose weight quickly, you may develop gallstones.
 These can be painful and you may need surgery to remove them.
 Your surgeon may suggest removing your gallbladder during your gastric bypass operation, or prescribe you medication after your surgery, to prevent this from happening.